-“When you traditionally talk about systems of integration, it meant that you were literally doing a one-to-one connection between two applications within your tech ecosystem, or you were managing a piece of middleware in your environment which was helping with that process,” says Director of Integrations and Applications Dave Lapointe.
+“When you traditionally talk about systems of integration, it meant that you were literally doing a one-to-one connection between two applications within your tech ecosystem, or you were managing a piece of middleware in your environment which was helping with that process.”

 “In a traditional model where you are tying together systems within your organization, it did require a significant investment in the level of expertise, the people you had on staff or vendors to manage that,” Dave says.

-- Less need for developers: “Traditionally integrations were a very technical thing managed by an IT group and carried out by developers and system administrators,” Dave says.
-“Whereas the whole promise of iPaaS is that you can have people who are really non-technical building and managing these integrations.”
+Traditionally, integrations were a very technical thing managed by an IT group and carried out by developers and system administrators.
+Whereas, the whole promise of iPaaS is that you can have people who are really non-technical building and managing these integrations.

 Use Cases for Traditional Integrations vs. iPaaS